OnlyJ22/StudyToWGU/CS 109/Ch8.md

 * **Pass**: A full iteration through the array in bubble sort
 * **Swap**: Exchanging values to order elements
 * **Time Complexity – O(n²)**: Performance measure for bubble sort due to nested loops

-Here is your content fully reformatted into your requested instructional structure — a **single titled section**, with organized `####` subheadings, Java code formatting, step-by-step logic, and a detailed summary and key terms list.

----

 ### Section 8: Selection Sort in Java